 So what does this mean for telecoms?
 Is there a way to train AI for farsighted, as opposed to short-sighted benefits?
 Check back for part 2 of this blog, where we will examine these questions and more.

-To learn how SQream helps accelerate analytics for AI / ML models, read the datasheet.
+To learn how SQream helps accelerate analytics for AI / ML models, read the ebook.